7 ¿Cuál es tu día festivo favorito?

 - What is the difference between Cinco de Mayo and Día de la Independencia de México?

-- What are examples of cultural appropriation when celebrating Cinco de Mayo that are not welcome at all by Mexicans?
+- What is an example of cultural appropriation when celebrating Cinco de Mayo?

 Play the audio to hear the questions pronounced in Spanish.

-In groups of two, select 4 questions from the conversation questions about holidays to ask your classmate as practice for your upcoming virtual exchange with a Spanish speaker.
-Then, your partner will select 4 new questions to ask you about the holidays.
+In groups of two, select 2 questions from Slide 43 about holidays to ask your classmate as practice for your upcoming virtual exchange with a Spanish speaker.
+Then, your partner will select 2 new questions to ask you about the holidays.

 The song in the background is called “El Cantante” by Marc Anthony.